TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/07_lesson/lab.md

 # Lab 2.07 - Tic-Tac-Toe Revisited

-## For each example below, predict what will be printed.
-Next, run the program and confirm.
+## For each example below,
+1. predict what will be printed.
+2. run the program and confirm.

 ### Example 1